 What are the statistical chances, regardless of skill or intelligence, that some of these investors picked the right sector and the right direction of the market for most of their trades throughout the year based purely on luck?

 There would be a handful of these.
 Some of them would be extremely intelligent, and some would be idiots, and you would have everything in between.
-It is statistically possible that their success is based solely on luck.
+It is statistically possible that their success is based largely on luck.

 Most of these managers would be rewarded with bonuses, raises, and promotions.